hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - Add data visualization (charts/graphs) for health metrics
 - Add reporting and export functionality for health data to share with healthcare providers
 - Implement reminders for health tracking activities
+- Implement post natal follow up (follow the baby develompent - height, weight, head tour size etc ...)
+- Implement a way to connect future moms between each other (with the approximative same due date.)

 ## Milestones